City-of-Helsinki/helsinki-design-system/site/README.md

 This is the public documentation site of Helsinki Design System ([hds.hel.fi](https://hds.hel.fi/)).
 It is built with [Gatsby](https://www.gatsbyjs.com/) and it bases on [Gatsby's default starter](https://github.com/gatsbyjs/gatsby-starter-default).
 - General introduction of Helsinki Design System
-- Getting started section for designers and developers
+- Getting started section for product owners, designers and developers
 - Guidelines for accessibility, grid, localisation and more
 - Guidelines for visual assets such as icons and Helsinki logo
 - Design token documentation
 - Component documentation
+- Pattern documentation
-- About section with news, release notes and road map
+- About section with news, release notes and roadmap
 - Resources section
 - Contribution guidelines
-- Form examples and patterns

 ## Getting started